jedp/introducing-persona/slides.md

 Plot: Francine wants to login to `HatsByJoan.com` as `francine@fluffball.com`.

-If she can convince Joan that she owns that email, Joan will let her buy hats.
+If she can convince Joan of her identity, Joan will let her buy hats.

 ## 1. Identity Provisioning